Kalecia24824/CollegeWork/Personal-Projects/Web Development/README.md

-# Welcome to my Practice Projects Repository
+# Web Development Folder
 <em>by Kalecia McNeal</em>

-Welcome to my Practice Projects repository!
-This collection contains a variety of mini-projects that I have created to sharpen my skills in HTML, CSS, JavaScript, Java, and MySQL.
-Each project covers different levels of complexity, focusing on web development and programming fundamentals.
+Welcome to the Web Development folder!
+Here you will find all of my personal projects in various languages such as HTML, CSS and JS.
+Each language folder is designed to showcase my skills from basic foundations to advanced topics.
+All projects cover different levels of complexity, focusing on web development and programming fundamentals.

-## About
-This repo represents my learning journey from learning the basics to more advanced concepts with each mini-project highlighting different concepts or challenges I face.

 ## Languages Used:
 Here are the following languages I will use for each project with their own link: